 Resumes provide employers with an overview of your professional qualifications, but they can only say so much about what you’re capable of doing.
-If you’re a digital marketing professional or looking to transition into this career, we strongly recommend you build a digital marketing portfolio.
+If you’re a digital marketing professional looking to transition into this career, we strongly recommend you build a digital marketing portfolio.
 Showcasing examples of your creative work and the outcomes of your campaigns can help prove your potential to prospective employers and clients.

-How should I lay out my digital marketing portfolio?
+How should I lay out my Digital Marketing portfolio?

 Make sure the website is easy to navigate.
-Consider creating a home page and dividing up different projects into categories so that it’s easy to find the types of work you produced.
+Consider creating a home page and dividing up different projects into categories so that it’s easy to find the types of work you produce.
 Below is an example of how one of our Pathstream students chose to layout her portfolio:

 Include a home page on your digital marketing website.

 Including a home page will tie your website together, like the example above.
 Think of your home page as a table of contents to guide those visiting your website.
 Here are a few tips to consider when designing this page:

 - Ensure content or campaigns are divided into categories (email campaigns, copywriting examples, social media campaigns, etc).